awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 ## Use AWS\-specific parameter types<a name="parmtypes"></a>

 If your template requires inputs for existing AWS\-specific values, such as existing Amazon Virtual Private Cloud IDs or an Amazon EC2 key pair name, use AWS\-specific parameter types\.
-For example, you can specify a parameter as type `AWS::EC2::KeyPair::KeyName`, which takes an existing key pair name that is in your AWS account and in the region where you are creating the stack\.
+For example, you can specify a parameter as type `AWS::EC2::KeyPair::KeyName`, which takes an existing key pair name that's in your AWS account and in the region where you are creating the stack\.
 AWS CloudFormation can quickly validate values for AWS\-specific parameter types before creating your stack\.
-Also, if you use the CloudFormation console, CloudFormation shows a drop\-down list of valid values, so you don't have to look up or memorize the correct VPC IDs or key pair names\.
+Also, if you use the CloudFormation console, CloudFormation shows a drop down list of valid values, so you don't have to look up or memorize the correct VPC IDs or key pair names\.
 For more information, see [Parameters](parameters-section-structure.md)\.

 ## Use parameter constraints<a name="parmconstraints"></a>